cooperhammond/irs/README.md

 ___
 ### Installation
+To download Spotify playlists, you need to supply client_ids.
+To do this, you'll want to create an application [here](https://developer.spotify.com/my-applications/#!/applications/create).
+Once you've done that, you'll want to copy your 'client id' and your 'client secret' into the config file and their corresponding lines.
+To find the config file run this command: `irs -C`.

 Please note that it currently is only usable in `Python 3.x`.
 Almost all dependencies are automatically installed by pip, but `youtube_dl` still needs `ffmpeg` to convert video to audio, so for Windows, you can install [`Scoop`](http://scoop.sh/) and then just do:
 ```
 scoop install ffmpeg